RTcmix/rtcmix.github.io/reference/instruments/STRUMFB.md

 p11 | distortion signal level | 0.0-1.0 | yes | no |
 p12 | pan | 0-1 stereo; 0.5 is middle | yes | yes | default: 0 |

+Parameters labled as Dynamic can receive dynamic updates from a table or real-time control source.

-   * If the value of p3 or p4 field is < 15.0, it assumes oct.pc.
+\* If the value of p3 or p4 field is < 15.0, it assumes oct.pc.
 Use the pchcps
 scorefile convertor for direct frequency specification below 15.0 Hz